bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
  - In the Github repository, navigate to the Settings tab
  - From the source section drop-down menu, select the main branch
- - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+ - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
  - The live link can be found here: (https://bakrydiarra.github.io/Project-2-Portfolio-Memory-Game/)